Little celebration as talks between government and members of the Revolutionary Armed Forces of Columbia begin in Oslo.

 Santos’ approval ratings have recovered since the peace talks were announced.

 Rumours of talks with the FARC, Latin America’s largest armed group, swirled since Santos assumed office and took early steps to instigate the process with reforms giving land back to displaced peasants and paying reparations to FARC victims.

 While most Colombians approve of peace talks, polls show that more than half would oppose any deal allowing FARC leaders to participate in politics or giving them an amnesty for crimes committed in the conflict.

 “The government wants to push things along.
-They will go to Havana to start talking about the substantive issues,” our correspondent said.
+They will go to Havana to start talking about the substantive issues,” Al Jazeera’s Friend said.

 “Here in Oslo they wanted to come up with an agenda.
 Now they have agreed on the outline of the talks.
 In Havana they will get down to the nitty-gritty and the real, hard negotiations.

 “I don’t think these negotiations are going to come to a swift conclusion.”